-77. A bank shall have a chief risk officer (CRO) as set out in Appendix 1 who shall be an independent key management personnel (who has no involvement in the operations of the bank) with distinct responsibility for the risk management function and the comprehensive risk management framework of the bank across the entire organization.
-The independence of the CRO is paramount and his/her role shall be distinct from other executive functions and business line responsibilities.
-While the CRO may report to the chief executive officer or other senior management, the CRO shall also report and have direct access to the board and its risk committee.
-Interaction between the board and the CRO shall occur regularly and documented adequately.
+66. A bank shall have a Chief Risk Officer (CRO) as set out in Appendix who shall be an independent Key Management Personnel (who has no involvement in the operations of the bank) with distinct responsibility for the risk management function and the comprehensive risk management framework of the bank across the entire organization.
+The independence of the CRO is paramount and the role shall be distinct from other executive functions and business line responsibilities.
+The CRO shall report to the Chief Executive Officer with an unfettered reporting access to Board and its risk committee.
+Interaction between the Board and the CRO shall be regular and comprehensively documented.